kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 attention to the fact that the instance may have a local SSD and all data would be lost when the physical hardware dies.

 You may think this is not a big problem because on-prem everything works for years before your first disk dies.
 However, your on-prem disks are *new* and are also configured in a RAID.
-In my previous job I ran a [Ceph](https://ceph.io/) cluster on a cloud provider, and we ran on average 10 locally connected NVMe SSDs.
+In my previous job, I ran a [Ceph](https://ceph.io/) cluster on a cloud provider, and we ran on average 10 locally connected NVMe SSDs.
 In two years we had three (!) disk failures with a complete data loss.

 Needless to say by simply throwing an oversized workload into the cloud the hoped-for scaling behavior is also not realized.
-Sure enough, some cloud providers offer you the ability to burst your CPU usage for a limited amount of time but that's very little in comparison what a true horizontal scaling can do.
+Sure enough, some cloud providers offer you the ability to burst your CPU usage for a limited amount of time but that's very little in comparison to what a true horizontal scaling can do.

 ## Stage 3: The Shadow-ish IT